Standard Specifications of a Flatbed Trailer

 Flatbed trailers can support anywhere from 1,000 – 48,000 pounds of weight.
 This can sometimes be surpassed to 52,00o pounds but only in certain circumstances with special additional equipment.
 It’s so uncommon though, that you almost will never have to worry about it.

 FLATBED LEGAL SHIPMENT HEIGHT

-On a Flatbed trailer, this is technically 9 feet tall, but the rule of thumb is to keep it 8 feet and 6 inches.
-This is to allow room for mistakes and is recognized by all professional truckers as the ‘standard height’ for a Flatbed load.
-Anything over 9 feet tall, however, and you are going to be flagged as Over-Dimensional (OD), and getting a permit at that point will be mandatory.
+On a flatbed trailer, this is technically 9 feet tall, but the rule of thumb is to keep it 8 feet and 6 inches.
+This is to allow room for mistakes and is recognized by all professional truckers as the ‘standard height’ for a flatbed load.
+Anything over 9 feet tall, however, and you are going to be flagged as Over-Dimensional (OD).
+Getting a permit will be mandatory.